Hri7566/mpp-server/README.md

         - Triggers notification on every connected socket, then shuts down after 20 seconds
         - Server must be setup as a pm2/docker/systemd process for automatic restarting
     - Ability to change tags
+        - Similar to the MPP.net server, but uses a Brandon-style admin message

 ## TODO